-Adolescents have the need for identity, purpose, empowerment and success and as such, our Middle School practices are centred on the learner, collaboratively organised and outcome-based.
-Our main aims are to ensure learners are engaged, focused and achieving, that the curriculum and teaching methods are effective and that we create genuine partnerships and ongoing support.
+Middle School at Matthew Flinders Anglican College is more than just a transition from Primary to Secondary School.
+It coincides with a period of change in young people, that can be both challenging and exciting, in which they adjust to new roles, identities and expectations.
+Adolescents of this age have the need for purpose, empowerment, independence and success and as such, our Middle School practices are collaborative, outcome-based and centred on the learner.
+Our main aims are to ensure learners are engaged, focused and achieving, that the curriculum and teaching methods are effective, and that we create genuine partnerships and ongoing support.

-At Matthew Flinders Anglican College we work hard to establish a platform of trust and an environment in which students feel a sense of belonging and connectedness to their school.
-We encourage our students to extend themselves in a challenging, stimulating environment with highly qualified teachers that are supportive and cognisant of the unique needs of this age group.
+Our Middle School is a caring and welcoming place where students develop the confidence they need to successfully learn and grow.
+We work hard to establish a platform of trust and an environment in which students feel a sense of belonging and connectedness to their school.
+We encourage our students to extend themselves in a challenging, stimulating setting with our highly qualified teachers who are supportive and cognisant of the unique needs of this age group.

 Middle School matters!